 Austintown man faces assault, arson charges

-AUSTINTOWN — A man who threatened his wife with a shotgun then tried to set her on fire to "put her out of her misery" Tuesday is in the Mahoning County jail.
+A man is accused of threatening his wife with a shotgun then trying to set her on fire to “put her out of her misery” Tuesday is in the Mahoning County jail.

 Kirk A. Miller, 51, of Amberly Drive, faces felony counts of aggravated arson, felonious assault and abduction.

-"[She] advised that she was crying and begging Kirk not to kill her" when Miller struck her with the barrel of the loaded shotgun, which could have fired, the report states.
+“[She] advised that she was crying and begging Miller not to kill her” when Miller struck her with the barrel of the loaded shotgun, which could have fired, the report states.

 Subscribe Today